Peter Grant (music manager): Led Zeppelin

-The Yardbirds dissolved in 1968, all band members departing except guitarist Jimmy Page, who constructed a new group consisting of himself, Robert Plant, John Bonham and John Paul Jones to fulfil a contractual agreement to tour Europe, and were allowed by the other Yardbird members to use the name "The New Yardbirds".
+The Yardbirds dissolved in 1968, all band members departing except guitarist Jimmy Page, who constructed a new group consisting of himself, Robert Plant, John Bonham and John Paul Jones to fulfill a contractual agreement to tour Europe, and were allowed by the other Yardbird members to use the name "The New Yardbirds".
 After the tour, the agreement to use the name expired, and Chris Dreja wrote Page a "cease and desist" notice, so the group chose the name Led Zeppelin, with Grant assuming the role of their manager.
 His trust in and loyalty to Led Zeppelin was such that his managerial arrangement with the band was via a gentlemen's agreement.

 It is doubtful whether Led Zeppelin would have been as successful without Grant as their manager.
 He negotiated the group's sizeable five-year record contract with Atlantic Records, and his business philosophy would eventually pay off for the label.
 Grant strongly believed that bands could make more money, and have more artistic merit, by focusing their efforts on albums rather than singles.
 Live performances were deemed more important than television appearances – if one wanted to see Led Zeppelin, one had to experience their performances in person.

 Led Zeppelin's particular success in the United States can partly be credited to Grant's keen sense of US audiences and the vast underground movement that was sweeping the country.
 It was his knowledge of the American touring scene that thrust Led Zeppelin into the forefront of the burgeoning American rock market, and under his stewardship the great majority of Led Zeppelin concerts were performed in the United States, resulting in massive profits for the group.
 He ensured that the vast bulk of ticket profits wound up in the hands of the band rather than in the hands of promoters and booking agents, and is reported to have secured 90% of gate money from concerts performed by the band, an unprecedented feat.
 By taking this approach he set a new standard for artist management, "single-handedly pioneer[ing] the shift of power from the agents and promoters to the artists and management themselves."

 Grant's determination to protect the financial interests of Led Zeppelin was also reflected by the sometimes extraordinary measures he took to combat the practice of unauthorized live bootleg recordings.
 He is reported to have visited record stores in London that were selling Led Zeppelin bootlegs and demanded all copies be handed over.
 He also monitored the crowd at Led Zeppelin concerts in order to locate anything which resembled bootleg recording equipment.
 At one concert at Vancouver in 1971, he saw what he thought was such equipment on the floor of the venue and ensured that it was destroyed, only to later learn that it was a noise pollution unit being operated by city officials to test the volume of the concert.
 On another occasion, at the Bath Festival in 1970, he threw a bucket of water over unauthorised recording equipment.